tymyrddin/purple/source/docs/foundations/system-effectiveness/applying-sem.md

 # Applying SEM to security

-SEM changes what you look at and what questions you ask.
+SEM changes what gets looked at and what questions get asked.
 The shift is from "what failed" to "what model allowed this to seem acceptable."

 ## Vulnerabilities as model failures